Concise tensors of minimal border rank: Abstract

 \section{Abstract}

 We determine defining equations for the set of concise tensors of minimal border rank in $\BC^m\ot \BC^m\ot \BC^m$ when $m=5$ and the set of concise minimal border rank $1_*$-generic tensors when $m=5,6$.
-We solve this classical problem in algebraic complexity theory with the aid of two recent developments: the 111-equations defined by Buczy\'{n}ska-Buczy\'{n}ski and results of Jelisiejew-\v{S}ivic on the variety of commuting matrices.
+We solve the classical problem in algebraic complexity theory of classifying minimal border rank tensors in the special case $m=5$.
+Our proofs utilize two recent developments: the 111-equations defined by Buczy\'{n}ska-Buczy\'{n}ski and results of Jelisiejew-\v{S}ivic on the variety of commuting matrices.
 We introduce a new algebraic invariant of a concise tensor, its 111-algebra, and exploit it to give a strengthening of Friedland's normal form for $1$-degenerate tensors satisfying Strassen's equations.
 We use the 111-algebra to characterize wild minimal border rank tensors and classify them in $\BC^5\ot \BC^5\ot \BC^5$.